 Which?

 There is no one-size-fits-all solution when selecting CDR methods.
 Different buyers may favor different CDR methods depending on their objectives, priorities, and constraints.
-However, a few common considerations can help guide decisions from general principles to more specific choices:
+However, a few common considerations can help guide decisions from general principles to more specific choices.

 Opt for durable removal methods